 Having a child with special needs can be very expensive and time-consuming.
-Fortunately, there are funds available to assist families.
-It is also important to plan ahead and put certain pieces in place early on to ensure that if something happens to you, your child will be cared for and have the means to survive.
+Fortunately, there are funds available to help families pay for the many services needed.
+It is also important to put certain pieces in place to ensure that if anything happens to you, your child with a disability will be cared for and have the means to survive.

 Government disability benefits, assistive technology devices, special housing funds and other financial benefits are available for people with disabilities and their families.

 “Who is rich?
 He/she who rejoices in his/her portion.”

 Supplemental Security Income (SSI): A Federal income supplement program funded by general tax revenues (not Social Security taxes), designed to help aged, blind and disabled people, who have little or no income.
 It provides cash to meet basic needs for food, clothing and shelter.

 The Achieving a Better Life Experience Act of 2014 (ABLE) states that its purpose is to (1) encourage and assist individuals and families in saving private funds for the purpose of supporting individuals with disabilities to maintain health, independence, and quality of life; and (2) provide secure funding for disability-related expenses of beneficiaries with disabilities that will supplement, but not supplant, benefits provided through private insurance, title XVI (Supplemental Security Income) and title XIX (Medicaid) of the Social Security Act, the beneficiary’s employment, and other sources.
 For more information, click here.